 - taking immunosuppressive medications (e.g., cyclosporine, prednisone)

-Before taking melatonin, consult a health care professional if you have a history of seizures, diabetes, high blood pressure, depression, liver or kidney disease, migraines, cerebral palsy, or hormonal disorders.
+Before taking melatonin, consult a health care professional if you have a history of asthma, seizures, diabetes, diseases affecting the immune system, high blood pressure, cardiovascular disease, depression, liver or kidney disease, migraines, or hormonal disorders.

 Before taking any new medications, including natural health products, speak to your physician, pharmacist, or other health care provider.
 Tell your health care provider about any natural health products you may be taking.